jrroosevelt/VS2PCG/Card clarifications G-L.md

 **Psionic Protection**
 This power refers to ![](%%Intellect%%) (Intellect) super powers.
 This counts for any super power with the appropriate symbol in its cost (even if it also has other symbols in its cost).

 ^(Source: Rule insert)

+# Jon Moxley
+^CardNumber: ^AEW-005, ^AEW-006

+*Set: AEW*

+**Paradigm Shift** switches Jon Moxley's ATK and DEF with another character's.
+However, if either character's ATK or DEF changes after that effect it will work normally.
+Example: Jon Moxley is 3/3 and he switches with a character who is 6/8.
+(So Mox gets +3/+5 and that character gets -3/-5.)
+Later in the combat that character gets +4/+0 from another effect.This won't change Jon Moxley's current ATK/DEF.

+**Unscripted Violence** lets you choose one of your remaining Challenge Match cards.
+It will take effect immediately along with any previous Challenge Match cards you've chosen.
+If Mox uses **Unscripted Violence** several times it's possible for you to have up to all four of your Challenge Match cards active at the same time.

+^(Source: Rule insert)